OriMatara/Company-Performance-Efficiency/README.md

 The project is structured using the Model-View-Controller (MVC) pattern.
 Here's a brief overview of the main components:

 - **Model (M):** The core of the application, containing classes like `Experiment` that represent the business logic.
-This layer interacts with the database.
+This layer interacts with the SQL database.

 - **View (V):** The user interface elements reside here, including classes like `ExperimentView` that create the GUI.